When Hate Comes Your Way: Lesson Learned by the Greenspon Center

 Let hate not be the last word

 When and if hate happens in your life, let hate not be the last word.
 For there is a long path to healing and transformative education that follows.
-We are taking it ourselves at the Greenspon Center at Queens University and are here to help you navigate that path if it tragically touches your life.
+We have taken that path ourselves at the Greenspon Center and are here to help you navigate that path if it tragically touches your life.

 No Comments